Agent Agreement – Terms and Conditions

 6.1.1 Agent Firms

-Agents will be assigned files by the Agent Supervisor, an enforcement agency, or a federal government department for matters that fall within their designated locations and statutes, as set out in their Agreement.
+Agents will receive files from the PPSC, an enforcement agency, or a federal government department for matters that fall within their designated locations and statutes, as set out in their Agreement.

 Files may be re-assigned as directed by the Agent Supervisor.

-Agents are not authorized to accept files involving locations or statutes which are not listed in their Agreement.
-If, for any reason, an enforcement agency or federal government department refers a file of this nature directly to the Agent, he or she must immediately advise the Agent Supervisor, and obtain written approval prior to proceeding.
+Agents are not authorized to accept files involving locations or statutes that are not listed in their Agreement.
+If, for any reason, an enforcement agency or federal government department refers a file of this nature directly to the Agent, they must immediately advise the Agent Supervisor and obtain approval prior to proceeding with billable work.

 6.1.2 Responsibility for Reporting